liampalmer0/liampalmer0/README.md

 - 🔭 Open to work opportunities
 - 🌱 I'm currently learning React
-- ⚡ Fun fact: I'm a big fan of Linux and open-source software
+- ⚡ I'm a big fan of Linux and open-source software